 That said, in terms of access to medication, complications and inconsistent implementation are observed across the country.
-However, Turkey has repeatedly claimed that the amount allocated for Syrians service expenditure is 40 billion Turkish Lira and the major service unit is health care.
+However, Turkey has repeatedly claimed that the amount allocated for service expenditure for Syrian refugees is 40 billion Turkish Lira and the major service unit is health care.